Skip to Content

 Our Sustainable Campus in Höxter

-At the Höxter campus, much of the focus is on the environment, sustainability, and digitalization—for example, in the environmental engineering and landscape architecture degree programs and in the field of precision farming.
-Projects such as the 2023 State Garden Show demonstrate that sustainability can be exciting, practical, and innovative.
-This is ensured by modern laboratories, our own botanical garden, and close cooperation with local authorities and companies.
+At the Höxter campus, much revolves around the environment, sustainability, and digitalization—for example, in the environmental engineering and landscape architecture programs, or in the field of precision farming.
+Projects like the 2023 State Garden Show demonstrate that sustainability can be exciting, practical, and innovative.
+This is made possible by modern laboratories, our own botanical garden, and close collaboration with local governments and businesses.

-Important note: Future relocation of degree programs from the Höxter campus
+Important Note: Mid-term relocation of degree programs from the Höxter campus

-The Sustainable Campus Höxter will remain one of the three locations of the TH OWL.
-Enrollment in the degree programs offered there will still be possible for the 2025/2026 winter semester.
-In the future, these will be relocated to the Creative Campus Detmold or the Innovation Campus Lemgo.
-Planning for this is underway; a concrete timetable will be announced in the course of 2025.
-TH OWL will ensure that all students are informed several months in advance and can continue to study and complete their programs without disruption.
+The Sustainable Campus Höxter is one of the three locations of TH OWL.
+In the future, the degree programs at the Höxter location are to be relocated to the Kreativ Campus Detmold or the Innovation Campus Lemgo.
+A timeline will be announced as soon as possible.
+Currently, enrollment in the degree programs offered at this location is still possible.
+TH OWL will ensure that all students are informed several months in advance and can continue to study and complete their degree programs successfully.
+You can find all relevant information here.

 Campus Life